EronAlves1996/data-structures-and-algorithms/annotations-dsa/Exercises.md

 Thinking about it, we have n elements, and for the run, the time we have is O(n/2),  which in fact is O(n * 1/2), which is O(n).

+#### 4.11

+Running time on this case O(n²), because it haves an outer loop and an inner loop, perharps the inner loop grows by the reason of outer loop, that way

+loop 1
+	loop
+loop 2
+	loop
+	loop
+loop 3
+	loop
+	loop
+	loop

+It means that maybe we have an O(n!) reason
 #### 5.1

 ```